ASTRV/Traffic-Safety-Dashboard/README.md

 # Traffic-Control-Dashboard
-### Project detailing the cleanup of Traffic Safety data and visualizing the same data in a dashboard.
+### Project detailing the cleanup of Traffic Safety data and visualizing the same data in two dashboards.

 The NYC traffic accident data between Jan 1st, 2021 to April 9th, 2023 is organized into a table that is sorted out and properly set up inside of Power Query.